ghartman1620/create-levels/README.md

-this is the current repo for my assignment 3, creating levels, for CMPM147 at UCSC.
+This is the current repo for my assignment 3, creating levels, for CMPM147 at UCSC.
+Instructor Jo Mazeika

+Author Gabriel Hartman

 Currently called "create-paths" as a placeholder name.